Postgraduate Course: Quantitative Genetic Models (PGBI11085)

 The course consists of 10 lectures and associated computer practicals.

-3 Extending the simple linear model to include repeat records, common environment, maternal effects, and multivariate analysis.
+3. Extending the simple linear model to include repeat records, common environment and maternal effects.
+Estimating variance components.

 Course Delivery Information